-Science policies in Asia: AI strategies and Cyber Universities – how Asian countries are building state capacity and climate resilience through science
+How Asian countries are building state capacity and sustainability through science and education

 The Finnish University Network for Asian Studies has organized Asian Studies Days annually since 2010.
 The event provides a national platform for discussions and networking in Asian studies.
 It brings together a wide community of people from the academia, business, public administration and civil society with a shared interest in Asia.